B2B healthcare marketing is in a constant state of flux – a positive one nonetheless.

-Lesson: Identify the problem and customize your needs by then deploying requisite technology.
+Lesson: Identify the problem and customize your needs by deploying requisite technology.
 Determine your approach or strategy to apply necessary technology before you start your campaign.Click to tweet

 Mobile technologies, video, and Omnichannel Marketing are the three most prominent tech trends.Most healthcare marketers have started to employ these trends as part of their planning and strategies.
 Mobile usage has seen a favorable upward trend.
 The significance of video marketing in healthcare is witnessing an unbiased preference over other mediums, unlike any other time in its history.

 Healthcare companies now have also started to implement omnichannel marketing strategies vigorously.

 Here are a few statistics to back-up the results these trends are yielding returns: